Absence of positive eigenvalues of magnetic Schr\"odinger operators: Introduction and description of main results

 \subsection{Relation to previous works}

 If $B=0$, then by choosing $V_1=V$ and $V_2=0$ we obtain a generalization of the result of Kato \cite{kato}.
 On the other hand, by choosing $V_1$ such that $V_1(x) = o(|x|^{-1}),$ and setting $V_2=V-V_1$ we get $\Lambda=\omega_0/2$, see equation \eqref{cond-simon}, and recover thus the results of Agmon \cite{ag} and Simon \cite{s2}.
-Moreover, Theorem \ref{thm-abs} extends all the above mentioned results to magnetic Schr\"odinger operators with magnetic fields which decay fast enough so that $\beta=0$, see Section \ref{sec-pointwise} for more details.
+Moreover, Theorem \ref{thm-abs} extends all the above mentioned results to magnetic Schr\"odinger operators with magnetic fields which decay fast enough so that $\beta=0$, see Appendix \ref{sec-pointwise} for more details.

 Vice-versa, if $V=0$, then we have $\Lambda= \beta$ which is in agreement with the well--known example by Miller and Simon \cite{ms}, cf.~Section \ref{sec-examples} if one corrects a calculation error in their examples.
-The Miller--Simon examples show that our condition on the magnetic field for absence of eigenvalues above a threshold is sharp.
+The Miller--Simon examples show that our bound on $\Lambda$ is sharp.

 It is tempting to split $V= sV + (1-s)V$ and to optimize the resulting expression for the threshold energy \eqref{edge} with respect to $0\le s\le 1$.
 This minimization problem can be explicitly done.
-It turns out that the minimum is always given by the minimum of the two extreme cases $s=0$ and $s=1$, see Corollary \ref{cor-optimized threshold} in Appendix \ref{app-optimized threshold}.
+It turns out that the minimum is always given by the minimum of the two extreme cases $s=0$ and $s=1$, see Corollary \ref{cor-optimized threshold}.